‘Free Guy’ gives box office a lift, opening with $28.4M

 That film’s tumble gave a few other releases more room at multiplexes.
 Sony Pictures’ horror sequel “Don’t Breathe 2” opened with $10.6 million, in line with studio projections.
 While “Don’t Breathe 2” debuted with less than half the opening of the 2016 original, the sequel was made with a modest budget of $15 million.

 MGM and United Artists’ Aretha Franklin biopic “Respect,” starring Jennifer Hudson, debuted with $8.8 million.
 “Respect,” which has drawn praise for Hudson’s leading performance, also landed an “A” CinemaScore.
-Its audience was 66% female.
+Its audience was 66% female and nearly half of ticket buyers were Black.

+Disney’s “Jungle Cruise,” starring Emily Blunt and Dwayne Johnson, landed in third place in its third weekend with $9 million.
+Its worldwide total is $154.3 million.
+It’s also playing on Disney+ for an additional $30.

 Follow AP Film Writer Jake Coyle on Twitter.